abstractmachines/abramov-redux-egghead/README.md

 <a href='#iv' id='iv' class='anchor' aria-hidden='true'>Part IV</a>
 ## Refactoring: Extracting Presentational Components: Todo, TodoList (videos 20, 21)
-A single component approach has worked so far, but we want to build modular code that is more testable and maintainable, and has separation of responsibility and concerns.
+A single Component approach has worked so far, but we want to build modular code that is more testable and maintainable, and has separation of responsibility and concerns.

 We want to separate Containers, or Smart Components, from Presentational, or Dumb Components.
 Presentational Dumb Components only care about the presentation,